 Mitigation measures were adopted as part of the January 31, 2011 certified final groundwater EIR and 2013 addendum groundwater EIR.
 Additional or revised mitigation measures were adopted from the certified Subsequent EIR for the groundwater remedy in April 2018.
 These mitigation measures were adopted to reduce potential impacts to the environment during the proposed groundwater cleanup.
 Implementation of these mitigation measures are in progress.

 Mitigation measures were also adopted as part of the August 24, 2015 certified Soil Investigation EIR.
 Although they are similar to groundwater measures, they remain in effect for soil investigation activities such as potential bench scale tests, pilot studies, and geotechnical evaluations to support, inform, and enable, if necessary, the evaluation and selection of corrective measures in a future Soil Corrective Measures Study/Feasibility Study (CMS/FS).

 Monitoring and Survey Activities

 - The third quarter groundwater monitoring program (GMP) sampling event occurred September 28 - October 2, 2020.
 Groundwater and surface water monitoring is ongoing.

 - The annual compliance monitoring program (CMP) sampling event occurred October 5-9, 2020.

 - Biological, archeological, cultural, and paleontological monitoring is conducted as part of the construction activities.

 - The Annual Site Conditions Assessment is planned for the week of November 2, 2020 in accordance with the mitigation measures adopted by DTSC in the 2011 Groundwater Remedy Final EIR and the 2018 Subsequent Final EIR.

 - A biological survey for roosting bats around the Topock remediation site occurred June 24-28, 2019.
-The survey shows that the roosting bats were not impacted by the ongoing groundwater remedy construction activities.
+The survey shows that the roosting bat colonies were not impacted by the ongoing groundwater remedy construction activities.